AknietKh/crypto-wallet-dashboard/README.md

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.

+### `web3`
+The web3 directory contains logic related to contracts and provider connection.

+### `mixins`
+The mixins directory contains functions available in all Vue components

 ### `assets`